dongyang0122/MR-RATE/data-preprocessing/docs/dataset_guide.md

 ## 4. Forithmus/MR-RATE-coreg — Co-registered Space

 Within each study, all brain MRI volumes are spatially aligned to a shared reference frame.
 A single T1w raw series is designated the **center modality** (marked `is_center_modality=True` in the metadata).
-All other series in the study — the **moving modalities** — are registered to the center using [ANTs](https://github.com/antsx/ants), bringing every brain MRI sequence of a study into a common anatomical space for within-study cross-modal analysis.
-For registration, the following parameters are used: `Rigid` transform, `linear` interpolation and `Mattes` (Mattes mutual information) metric are used.
+All other series in the study, the **moving modalities**, are registered to the center using [ANTs](https://github.com/antsx/ants), bringing every brain MRI sequence of a study into a common anatomical space for within-study cross-modal analysis.
+The following registration parameters are used: `Rigid` transform, `linear` interpolation, and `Mattes` (Mattes mutual information) metric.

 ### Repository layout on Hugging Face